linhe0x0/defaults-write/README.md

 - [Enable Text Selection in Quick Look Windows](#enable-text-selection-in-quick-look-windows)
 - [Disable the “Are you sure you want to open this application?” dialog](#disable-the-are-you-sure-you-want-to-open-this-application-dialog)

-### Add Blank Spaces to Dock to Better Organize Apps
+### Add Blank Spaces to Left Side of the Dock to Better Organize App(where the Applications Are)

 ```bash
 defaults write com.apple.dock persistent-apps -array-add '{tile-data={}; tile-type="spacer-tile";}' && killall Dock